OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/guides/nuget-repositories/artifactory-nuget-feed.md

 ### Anonymous authentication

-An alternative to configuring a user is to enable [anonymous access](https://www.jfrog.com/confluence/display/JFROG/NuGet+Repositories#NuGetRepositories-AnonymousAccesstoNuGetRepositories) on the NuGet repository.
+An alternative to configuring a user is to enable [anonymous access](https://jfrog.com/help/r/jfrog-artifactory-documentation/anonymous-access-to-nuget-repositories) on the NuGet repository.

-To learn more about setting up anonymous access to specific repositories, see this Artifactory [knowledge base article](https://jfrog.com/knowledge-base/how-to-grant-an-anonymous-user-access-to-specific-repositories/).

 ## Adding an Artifactory Local NuGet repository as an Octopus External Feed